at Advocates for Children

 151 West 30th Street

 New York, NY 10001

-LEAs in New York State must complete a Designation Form (STAC 202) for each student identified under the McKinney-Vento Act, send to parties listed on the form, and keep the forms on file.
-See STAC Forms and Procedures for information about when to use the STAC 202 form to initiate tuition reimbursement.
+Local Educational Agencies (LEAs), including school districts, BOCES, and charter schools, in New York State must complete a Designation Form (STAC 202) for each student identified under the McKinney-Vento Act, send to parties listed on the form, and keep the forms on file.
+In certain cases, the STAC form may also be used by school districts to receive tuition reimbursement from the New York State Education Department.
+Click on the links below for more information about the STAC 202 form.

 Find answers to commonly asked questions about STAC 202 forms and procedures.

 STAC-202 Form [Fillable and Saveable PDF]

 The STAC-202 form indicates that a student has been designated as homeless, and specifies the name of the district the student will be attending.
 It is also used by local districts to request reimbursement from NYSED for the costs of education a temporarily housed student who moves into the district from another school district in New York State.

 STAC-202 Form - En Espanol [PDF in Spanish]

 The Spanish version of the STAC 202 form, with instructions.

 Laws and Guidance